LouieDominicFrancia/Task/README.md

 # 📝 Task Manager Web App (Django)

 This is a simple Task Manager web application built with **Django**.
 It allows users to add, update, delete, and filter tasks based on status, priority, and due date.
-All data is stored in a **relational database** (SQLite by default) and is persisted between sessions.

 ---

 ## 🚀 Features